Democratic Republic of the CongoOfficial Name: Democratic Republic of the Congo

-Vehicle thefts, burglaries, and armed robberies occur throughout the country with reports of some carjackings in the North Kivu area resulting in deaths.
-The Embassy recommends that motorists drive with doors locked and windows closed at all times.
-Do not permit soldiers or police officers to enter your vehicle, and avoid getting into the vehicle of anyone purporting to be a security official.
-Have color photocopies of your passport and other identity documents that you can give to security or police officials instead of the originals.
+CRIME: Armed robberies, burglaries, and vehicle thefts, occur throughout the country with reports of some carjackings in the North Kivu area resulting in deaths.
+Drive with doors locked and windows closed at all times.
+Some criminal groups pose as law enforcement officials in both urban and rural areas, especially after nightfall.
+Do not permit soldiers or police officers to enter the vehicle, and do not get into the vehicle of anyone purporting to be a security official.
+Carry color photocopies of your passport and other identity documents to give to security or police officials instead of the originals.
 If confronted, remain courteous and calm and, if threatened, do not resist.
 Please report any incident to the U.S. Embassy in Kinshasa.

 - Replace a stolen passport.

 Please see our information on victims of crime, including possible victim assistance and compensation programs in the United States.

 CRIMINAL PENALTIES: All international visitors to the DRC are subject to its laws, including U.S. citizens.
 U.S. citizen travelers have reported denial of freedom to travel, detention, and other legal difficulties with varying justifications given by Congolese authorities.
 In the DRC, you may be taken in for questioning for different reasons such as if you are not in possession of your passport or if you take pictures of certain buildings.
 In some places, driving under the influence of alcohol or drugs could land you immediately in jail.
 If you break local laws in the DRC, your U.S. passport will not help you avoid arrest or prosecution.
 As the U.S. Embassy does not have legal jurisdiction in the DRC, the embassy will be limited in ways it can assist you, even if the reasons for your legal difficulty are obscure.

 There are also some things that might be legal in the Democratic Republic of the Congo, but still illegal in the United States.